enyu-hsu/vscode-debbugging/README.md

 ```

 ### Visualizing graphs
-We could visualize our model graph to check if there's any miswiring by adding the following lines:
+We could visualize our model graph to check if there's any miswiring, or have a better view of the model's forward path.
+This could be done by adding the following lines:
 ```python
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
 dummy_input = torch.rand(n_batch, 3, width, width, device=device)